rinliauw/rinliauw.github.io/content/blog/disambiguating-english-with-esperanto/index.md

     2. I like people-understanding.

 Esperanto grammar is particularly well-suited for this.
-Changing the suffix changes the role of the word.
+Changing the suffix changes the role of the word, and the structure is untouched:

     1. I like-as understand-ajn person-ojn.
     2. I like-as understand-i person-ojn.